neuronsimulator/nrn/docs/python/visualization/notify.rst

-.. function:: doNotify
+.. function:: h.doNotify()

-    Syntax:
-        ``h.doNotify()``

-    Description:
     All panels are updated so field editors show current values.
     This is slower than :func:`doEvents` which does not check the field editors.